Headaches and Migraines: Vision, Vertigo, and Dizziness

 There are a variety of options for addressing migraines and their related symptoms.
 They include lifestyle changes, medications, physical therapy, and complementary therapies.

 - Preventive drugs.
-These medications, including the antiseizure medication topiramate and the antidepressant amitriptyline, can help block migraines before they start.
+These medications, including the antihypertensive verapamil, antiseizure medication topiramate and the antidepressant amitriptyline, can help block migraines before they start.

 - Abortive medications.
-These drugs, referred to as triptans, such as sumatriptan and rizatriptan, are used to stop migraines quickly before they become full-blown.
+First choice agents would be simply ibuprofen, naproxen or Tylenol.
+Prescriptive drugs, referred to as triptans, such as sumatriptan and rizatriptan, are used to stop migraines quickly before they become full-blown.

 - Symptom relievers.
 Pain relievers and anti-inflammatory drugs -- both prescribed and over-the-counter -- may alleviate headache and lessen related symptoms.